Zoe-R27/Patterns/README.md

 This is useful for classes that are expensive to create or that need to be shared across the application, such as the configuration class.
 In this case, the `GenerateCardService` is a singleton because having multiple instances of it could cause issues, such as duplication and data inconsistencies, with the sequence handling and the card generation.

+A more detailed explanation of this can be found in the `PatternExplaination/Singleton.md` file.

 ## More on Gradle